waimea-dt/web-db-project-template-level-3/docs/instructions.md

    - [ ] Your fields have the **appropriate data type**, **defaults**, etc.
    - [ ] Your database **queries are well-written and efficient**

-3. You must ensure that you have addressed the relevant implications above:
-   - [ ] For each one, you need to **explain what you did in your project to address it**

 ### Excellence Criteria